-- ➤ Open door at rear of building using key in combination box.
-Combination is 0917.
-Replace key in box and turn dials to lock. - Turn on lights in exhibit rooms, hallway and information desk area. - > Set date on Passport Stamps - Turn on the Video in the large cupboard in the main display room. - > Turn on NPS Radio - Unlock the front door at 10:00 a.m. - > Turn the outside sign by the front door to "Open" - Make sure the chain is across the stairway. - Put the INFO flag in the flag holder outside at the front, left of the driveway. - > Bring OPEN Sandwich Board to top of driveway.
+- > Open door at rear of building using key in combination box.
+(Combination will be provided by your supervisor.)
+Replace key in box and turn dials to lock. - Turn on lights in exhibit rooms, hallway and information desk area. - Set date on Passport Stamps - Turn on the Video in the large cupboard in the main display room. - Turn on NPS Radio and remove it from the charger base. - Unlock the front door at 10:00 a.m. - > Turn the outside sign by the front door to "Open" - Make sure the chain is across the stairway. - Put the INFO flag in the flag holder outside at the front, left of the driveway. - Bring OPEN Sandwich Board to top of driveway.